obarthel/amiga-smbfs/README.md

 There are several versions of the **SMBv1** protocol in use, and depending upon how old the server software is, **smbfs** may not work well with the file server.

 It may help if you change the protocol level which the **smbfs** program uses.
-The default is `PROTOCOL=core` which should work well enough with *SMB* server software available before 2009.
-The alternative is `PROTOCOL=nt1` which might provide better compatibility and performance.
+The default is `PROTOCOL=core` which should work well enough with *SMB* server software available before 2009, and which is particularly suited for use with the *Samba* server software.
+How do you know if the *Samba* server software is being used?
+Unless you are connecting to a *Microsoft Windows* server, you can practically assume that *Samba* will provide the shared network file system.

+The alternative is `PROTOCOL=nt1` which might provide better compatibility and performance with *Microsoft Windows* systems.

+When in doubt, stick with `PROTOCOL=core`.

 ### 5.5.
 Time conversion